syncfusion-content/windowsforms-docs/WindowsForms/GridGrouping/Performance.md

 Me.gridGroupingControl1.TableDescriptor.ChildGroupOptions.CaptionSummaryRow = "Caption"
 {% endhighlight %}
 {% endtabs %}
+{% endcapture %}
+{{ codesnippet9 | OrderList_Indent_Level_1 }}

-4.Setup ManualTotalSummary for the columns Freight and EmployeeID.
+4. Setup ManualTotalSummary for the columns Freight and EmployeeID.
 The ManualTotalSummary.Total value will be retrieved and displayed in summary or caption cell in QueryCellStyleInfo event handler.
 It tracks the changes in sort positions of columns Freight and EmployeeID by handling PropertyChanged event.

+{% capture codesnippet10 %}​
 {% tabs %}
 {% highlight c# %}
 ManualTotalSummaryTable tbs = (ManualTotalSummaryTable)this.gridGroupingControl1.Table;